the-chenergy/AsianboiisUI/4.1/README.md

 |-----------|------------|
 | 50.8%     | 49.2%      |

-Here are the frequencies of only character inputs (no modifier other than shift may be held during the key press):
+Here are the frequencies of only character inputs (no modifier other than shift may be held during the key-press):

 ![v4.1 Basic Layout](https://raw.githubusercontent.com/asianboii-chen/AsianboiisUI/master/4.1/4.1_one_week_char_stats.png)